 The global business sphere is experiencing some significant shifts in big data, and the same is evident in the social scene, and in logistics.

-SEO is an essential element in business marketing and thus is subject to the crucial aspects of big data.
+SEO is an essential element in online marketing and thus is subject to the crucial aspects of big data.

 But what exactly is Big Data?